 The operations for removing the canister from the loaded transportation cask, as described above, are then performed.
 The canister transfer machine, with a canister, is moved to a position over the other cask port.
 The canister transfer machine shield skirt is lowered, and the cask port slide gate and the canister transfer machine slide gate are opened.
-The canister guide sleeve is lowered, and the canister guide sleeve is then canister is then lowered through the cask port and placed in the aging overpack.
-The grapple is then retracted by the canister transfer machine, the canister guide sleeve is raised, the canister transfer machine shield skirt is raised.
+The canister guide sleeve is lowered, and the canister is then lowered through the cask port and placed in the aging overpack.
+The grapple is then retracted by the canister transfer machine, the canister guide sleeve is raised, the canister transfer machine and cask port slide gates are closed, and the canister transfer machine shield skirt is raised.
 The canister transfer machine then moves to the lid staging area.
 The canister transfer machine picks up the aging overpack lid from the staging area and moves back to the position over the cask port.
-The canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine shield skirt is lowered to the position over the cask port.
-The canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine slide gate are opened, and the aging overpack lid is replaced on the aging overpack.
+The canister transfer machine shield skirt is lowered, the cask port slide gate and the canister transfer machine slide gate are opened, and the aging overpack lid is replaced on the aging overpack.